This vegan kale pesto is blended with fresh garlic, pine nuts, cashew parmesan, and olive oil for a savory, delicious winter-friendly pesto!

 📖 Recipe

-This vegan kale pesto is made with kale instead of basil, and gets its savory flavor from cashew and pine nuts.
-It's a great alternative to traditional pesto when basil is not in season, or if you're looking to add more veggies to your diet.
+This vegan kale pesto pasta is made with kale instead of basil, and it's super versatile and easy to make!
+The cashews and pine nuts cut the bitterness of the kale and add a savory flavor.
+It's a great way to enjoy pesto when basil is not in season.

 Ingredients